Purchases made through links earn us a small commission, at no extra cost to you.

 Getting There: At Cahersiveen, turn off the N70 (Ring of Kerry) onto Bridge Street.
 Cross the bridge then at the next crossroads turn left.
 Follow the signs to the forts.
 There is a small parking lot near Cahergall stone fort and Leacanabuaile is within walking distance from there.

-Admission: There is no fee to visit the forts.
+Admission and Opening Hours: Cahergall and Leacanabuaile are always open and there is no fee to visit the forts.

 Accommodations in Cahersiveen